Samagra-Development/Samagra-Website/src/pages/blog/2026-06-11-from-organising-a-college-case-competition-to-the-india-ai-summit-in-7-months.md

 ## The Door That Opened After

 The Odisha AI Summit didn't close a chapter.
 It opened a door.
-Very quickly, the focus shifted to the India AI Summit in Delhi.
+Very quickly, the focus shifted to the [India AI Impact Summit](https://impact.indiaai.gov.in/) in Delhi.
 This wasn't state-level anymore.
 This was global.
 Thousands of attendees.
 Government ministers.
 Every major tech company you can think of.
 And Odisha needed to show up.
 Not just be present, but actually show up.

 On paper, some of the tasks looked familiar: booth planning, startup coordination, collaterals, videos, brochures, and showcases.
 But the context was completely different.
 We had around 1,300 square feet of booth space, thirteen startups to coordinate, impact videos to prepare, a state brochure to close, and our in-house work to present.